Home

 Terraforming SF centers around vast projects, with the characters busy altering whole planets (such as Mars) to make them more earthlike and habitable.
 Kim Stanley Robinson's epic "Mars" series is a good example.
 (The term itself was coined by SF author Jack Williamson, back in the 1940s.)

-Time Travel (timepunk) is a vast subgenre, whether or not its protagonist travels in space as well.
-In these stories, this capability is possible, and is put to use by the characters (in secret or in public, and rarely or often).
+This is a vast subgenre, whether or not its protagonist travels in space as well.
+In these stories, this capability is possible, and is put to use by the characters -- in secret or in public, easily or with great difficulty, and rarely or often.
 The effects of such temporal ventures vary in each portrayal.
-(Paradoxes, new timelines, historical immutability, etc.)
+(With paradoxes, new timelines, historical immutability, etc.)

 Poul Anderson's novel The Time Patrol is a prestigeous example.
-Neal Asher's Cowl and Paul Levinson's The Plot to Save Socrates are novels that depict the extreme complexities implicit in time travel.
+Neal Asher's Cowl and Paul Levinson's The Plot to Save Socrates are novels which depict the extreme complexities implicit in time travel.

 As a spinoff of cyberpunk, timepunk is more outrageous.

 Transhumanism is the philosophy which embues this subgenre.
-It depicts the possible transformations that humans beings may experience in the future, from helpful improvements to total alterations.
-Charles Sheffield's "Shaper and Mechanist" novels are a pioneering example.
+It depicts the possible transformations that humans beings may experience in the future, mental and/or physical, from helpful (or otherwise) alteration to complete transformation.
+Bruce Sterlings's "Mechanist and Shaper" novels are a pioneering example.
+Clifford Simak's short story "Lopers" is often mentioned.

 Undersea SF takes place in such an environment, usually here on Earth.
 For this subgenre, Jules Verne's 20,000 Leagues Under the Sea is a cornerstone.
-Several of Arthur C. Clarke's early novels fit this category.
+Several of Arthur C. Clarke's early novels, such as The Deep Range, fit this category.

 Utopian (19th century visions*, ideological, New Age, etc.)

-This thought-provoking subgenre got its name from Thomas More's 1516 novel Utopia, though by modern standards that eponymous country has its drawbacks.
+This thought-provoking subgenre got its name from Thomas More's 1516 novel Utopia, though by modern standards that eponymous country has plenty of drawbacks, such as penal slavery.
 Edward Bellamy's 1888 novel Looking Backward is imaginative--and eerily prescient.

 Charlotte Perkins Gilman's 1915 novel Herland is a feminist classic, and depicts a remote, ideal society comprised entirely of women.
 In Ernest Callenbach's novel Ecotopia, the west coast has become in independant 'Green' paradise.